EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 ### set_swing_min()
 Sets the max power of the drive when the robot is within `start_i`.
-This only enalbes when `i` is enabled, and when the movement is greater then `start_i`.
+This only enables when `i` is enabled, and when the movement is greater then `start_i`.

+`min` the minimum speed the robot will turn at when integral is being used
 <Tabs
   groupId="examples11"
   defaultValue="proto"